 Because of this, online training tends to have a lower price point, widening the access of fitness to more population groups in diverse social settings.

 One drawback of not having your fitness needs tended to in a hands-on fashion is the lack of attention to detail.
 You are a unique individual with very specific needs, no matter how similar they may be to others in a general sense.

 This is where online PTs fall short.
 They aren’t there to firstly assess your condition in real time.
-They aren’t able to check your imbalances, weaknesses or correct your form.
-They also aren’t able to provide that unique psychological boost that comes from having a pro push you towards success.
+They can’t check your imbalances, or weaknesses or correct your form.
+They also can’t provide that unique psychological boost that comes from having a pro push you toward success.

 So let’s break online personal training down to its vital pros and cons.

 - Easy to access and assess the authenticity and quality of a trainer through reviews before the initial consult.

 - On-demand access that doesn’t require scheduling or location proximity.
 Able to train at any time in any place.
 Trainers can provide prerecorded instructions.

 - Multi platform access.
 From smartphone apps to computer browsers, on-the-go access is now a reality when it comes to fitness goals.